mn3m0nic/ffts/shell/bash-justrun/README.md

 Description:
 ============
-Current script ./justrun-standalone can be used for running some shell code in parallel with outputing result of work to files in some $OUT dir.
+Current script ./justrun-standalone can be used for running some shell code in parallel mode with outputing result of work to files in some $OUT dir and showing it to screen when results is recieved.
+Output files will be named by default as: Scriptname + Agument + "_at_" + date ".txt"

 Example:
 =======